-If K. pneumoniae enters your blood, it can cause bacteremia, or the presence of bacteria in blood.
+If K. pneumoniae enters your blood, it can cause bacteremia, or the presence of bacteria in your blood.

 In primary bacteremia, K. pneumoniae directly infects your bloodstream.
 In secondary bacteremia, K. pneumoniae spreads to your blood from an infection somewhere else in your body.

-One study estimates about 50 percent of Klebsiella blood infections originate from Klebsiella infection in the lungs.
+In one 2016 study, researchers estimated that about 50 percent of Klebsiella blood infections originate from Klebsiella infection in the lungs.

 Symptoms usually develop suddenly.
 This might include: